 Can Cats Smell Medicine In Their Food?

-A common way that people try to get around the problem of giving oral pill medication to cats is to grind them up and mix them into their food.
+A common way people try to get around the problem of giving oral pill medication to cats is to grind them up and mix them into their food.
 The thing is, a cat's sense of smell is as much as 14 times keener than ours, so while you might think you're being sneaky and clever, your favourite feline will almost certainly detect it immediately and turn its nose up at it.

 What Is The Best Way To Give A Cat Oral Medicine?